ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-req.md

 To deploy a flexible and customizable VMware® virtualized platform that best fits your workload needs, order a {{site.data.keyword.vcf-auto}} instance.

-New deployments of multizone instances are not supported.
-{: deprecated}

-You can also add services, such as [Zerto](/docs/vmwaresolutions?topic=vmwaresolutions-addingzertodr) for disaster recovery.
+You can also add services, such as [{{site.data.keyword.hpe-zerto}}](/docs/vmwaresolutions?topic=vmwaresolutions-addingzertodr) for disaster recovery.
 For more information about the available services, see [Available services for Automated instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-available-services).

 Price calculations are automatically generated when you access the instance order page.
 Default selections include the Data Center SP Professional license for NSX-T, the Dual Intel® Xeon® Platinum 8260 processor / 48 cores, 2.4 GHz CPU model, and 768 GB RAM.